Alek Thomas Player Props: Diamondbacks vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Pirates have a 4.40 team ERA that ranks 18th across all league pitching staffs.
+- The Pirates' 4.44 team ERA ranks 21st across all league pitching staffs.

-- Pirates pitchers combine to allow the sixth-fewest home runs in baseball (90 total, one per game).
+- Pirates pitchers combine to allow 91 home runs (one per game), the sixth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.